scorsagg/LendingClubCaseStudy/README.md

-# Project Name
+# LendingClubCaseStudy
-> Outline a brief description of your project.
+> Lending Club Case Study is the first case study of this course.

 ## Table of Contents